TrishaChetani/iOS-app-Automation/README.md

 #ProjectStructure:

-1. Shots : Caputure Screenshot on Failure and useful for reporting purpose.
+1. Shots : Caputure Screenshot on Failure and useful for reporting purpose(Ease for debugging)

 2. Test/spec : automated checks